inconvergent/weird/docs/GRAPH.md

  ; GET-INCIDENT-VERTS names a compiled function:
  ;   Lambda-list: (GRPH V)
  ;   Derived type: (FUNCTION (GRAPH::GRAPH (UNSIGNED-BYTE 31)) *)
+ ;   Documentation:
+ ;     get all incident vertices of v.
  ;   Source file: /data/x/weird/src/graph/main.lisp
 ```

 #### GRAPH:GET-MIN-SPANNING-TREE

 ```
 return all minimal spanning trees of grph in a new graph. if start is provided, it will return a spanning tree starting at start.

  ; GRAPH:GET-MIN-SPANNING-TREE
  ;   [symbol]